Bridget Ogilvie

-Dame Bridget Margaret Ogilvie, (born 24 March 1938) is an Australian and British scientist.
+Dame Bridget Margaret Ogilvie (24 March 1938 – 27 April 2026) was an Australian and British parasitologist and scientist.

-Education
+Early life and education

-Ogilvie was born in 1938 at Glen Innes, New South Wales, Australia, to John Mylne and Margaret Beryl (née McRae) Ogilvie.
+Ogilvie was born in Glen Innes, New South Wales, Australia on 24 March 1938, to John Mylne and Margaret Beryl (née McRae) Ogilvie.
 During her primary school years, she had a single teacher, and three other students in her class.

 She was educated at the New England Girls' School (Armidale, New South Wales), finishing in 1955.
-She completed a Bachelor of Rural Science with First Class Honours at the University of New England, graduating with the university medal in 1960.
-She was awarded a Commonwealth Scholarship to attend Girton College, Cambridge, where she earned a PhD for her work on Nippostrongylus brasiliensis.
+She completed a Bachelor of Rural Science degree with First Class Honours at the University of New England, graduating with the university medal in 1960.
+She was awarded a Commonwealth Scholarship to attend Girton College, Cambridge, where she earned a PhD degree for her work on Nippostrongylus brasiliensis.

 Career

-Ogilvie joined the Parasitology department at the Medical Research Council's National Institute for Medical Research (NIMR) in 1963 and spent her academic career there studying immune responses to nematodes (intestinal worms) until 1981 when she was appointed to the staff of the Wellcome Trust, becoming its Director in 1991].
+Ogilvie joined the Parasitology department at the Medical Research Council's National Institute for Medical Research (NIMR) in 1963 and spent her academic career there studying immune responses to nematodes (intestinal worms) until 1981 when she was appointed to the staff of the Wellcome Trust, becoming its Director in 1991.
 She remained as Director until she retired in 1998.
 The key event during her Directorship was the establishment of the Sanger Institute at Hinxton near Cambridge, now the Wellcome Genome Campus.

 At the end of her time at the Wellcome Trust, in 1998, she persuaded the government to join forces with the Wellcome Trust in funding the Joint Infrastructure Fund to improve university facilities for research.

 She served on the main Board of Lloyds Bank, then Lloyds TSB bank.
 1995–2000, and on the main Board of Zeneca, then AstraZeneca 1997–2006.
-She has many honorary degrees from universities in several countries and was the High Steward of the University of Cambridge from 2001 to 2009.
+She had many honorary degrees from universities in several countries and was the High Steward of the University of Cambridge from 2001 to 2009.

 Ogilvie was the first Chairperson of the Medicines for Malaria Venture (MMV) Board.
-Since her retirement, she has played a significant role in public engagement with science and science in education.
+During her retirement, she played a significant role in public engagement with science and science in education.
 As a trustee of the Science Museum and chair of the AstraZeneca science teaching trust, she served as chair of COPUS and Techniquest.
-She has served as the Vice Chair of the Board of Trustees of Sense about Science since its establishment and is a visiting professor at University College London.
+She served as the Vice Chair of the Board of Trustees of Sense about Science since its establishment and was a visiting professor at University College London.

+Death

+Ogilvie died on 27 April 2026, at the age of 88.